engie-new-business/technicaldoc/rockside-api.md

 Available network are: mainnet, ropsten
 {% endapi-method-parameter %}

-{% api-method-parameter name="tracking\_id" type="string" required=true %}
+{% api-method-parameter name="tracking\_id|transaction_hash" type="string" required=true %}
-Tracking ID of your transaction.
+Tracking ID or transaction hash of your transaction.
 Returned by the relay service when sending your transaction.
+(Use the tracking ID to have the latest and automatically updated status of your transaction even in case of replays and other actions taken.)
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}